 For compensation claims the applicant does not need to have been recognised by a Competent Authority but they will be required to provide evidence as to why the definition of trafficking is met.
-In practice this will require a letter from the support provider setting out what indicators are present and why on the specific facts of the case the applicant is deemed to have been trafficked.
+In practice, in the absence of a reasonable or conclusive grounds decision, this will require a letter from the support provider setting out what indicators are present and why on the specific facts of the case the applicant is deemed to have been trafficked..

-It does not matter whether the applicant entered the UK lawfully or not, for the purpose of accessing legal aid for a trafficking compensation claim, the main issue is whether they are trafficked.
-Being an undocumented worker, goes to the type of legal complaint open to be made.
+It does not matter whether the applicant entered or is present in the UK lawfully or not, for the purpose of accessing legal aid for a trafficking compensation claim.
+The requirement is whether they are trafficked.

 Evidence of means

 The Legal Aid Agency requires applicants to provide evidence of their financial position.
-For Legal Help this will be the financial position in the month prior to the application.
-For full legal aid, often referred to as Certificated work, this will be the three months prior to the application.
+For Legal Help (for the start of all compensation cases and claims in the Employment Tribunal) this will be the financial position in the month prior to the application.
+For full legal aid, a legal aid certificate, this will be the three months prior to the application.
 Evidence is usually made up of:

 - Bank Statements for any account held abroad or in the UK

 - Payslips if the applicant is in employment and receives payslips